TUBAF-IfI-LiaScript/VL_EingebetteteSysteme/01_HistorischerUeberblick.md

 + Die historische Entwicklung der Rechentechnik ist eine Übersicht über erfolgreiche und vergangene Trends oder korrekte und weniger korrekte Prognosen.

-    _I thinkthere is a world market for about five computers._ (Thomas J. Watson Jr., chairman of IBM, 1943)
+    _I think there is a world market for about five computers._ (Thomas J. Watson Jr., chairman of IBM, 1943)

     _Where a calculator as the ENIAC is equipped with 18000 vacuum tubes and weighs 30 tons, computers in the future may have only 1000 vaccum tubes and weigh 1 1/2 tons._ (Popular Mechanics, 1949)